From Hopf-Lax formula to optimal weak transfer plan: Introduction

 \subsection{Monge-Kantorovich problem and weak transport cost}

 Throughout the paper, the space would be Euclidean space $\RR$ or $\RR^n$.
-We denote $\cP(\RR^n)$ the set of probability measures of $\RR^n$ and $\|.\|$ the Euclidean norm.
+We denote $\cP(\RR^n)$ the set of probability measures on $\RR^n$, $\cP_1(\RR^n)$ the set of probability measures on $\RR^n$ with finite first moment and $\|.\|$, the Euclidean norm.

-Let $\mu,\nu$ be two probability measures of $\RR^n$.
-Recall the classical Monge-Kantorovich problem is minimizing the following transportation cost:
+Given two probability measures $\mu,\nu \in \cP_1(\RR^n)$, recall that the classical Monge-Kantorovich problem is to minimize the following transportation cost:

-where $c:\RR^n\times \RR^n \rightarrow \RR$ is called the cost function and $\pi$ is a measure coupling with marginal $\mu$ and $\nu$.
-Readers can refer to \cite{Villani} to a very nice introduction of optimal transport theory.
-One of the most interesting case is that the cost function $c$ is a convex function with respect to the distance $d$.
-One of the well known result about the optimal transfer plan is due to Brenier \cite{B91} in 1991, he proved that on a finite dimension real space, the optimal transport mapping is a gradient of some convex function.
-In particular, in dimension one, the optimal transfer plan does not depend on the cost function any more as soon as the cost is convex.
-We also refer readers for related results about the optimal transfer plan to \cite{GM2000}, \cite{M95}, \cite{R97}.
+where $c:\RR^n\times \RR^n \rightarrow \RR^+$ is called the cost function and $\pi$ is a measure coupling with marginal $\mu$ and $\nu$.
+Readers can refer to \cite{Villani} for an introduction of the optimal transport theory.
+One of the most interesting cases is that the cost function $c$ is a convex function with respect to the distance $d$.
+One of the well-known results about the optimal transfer plan is due to Brenier \cite{B91} in 1991, he proved that on a finite dimensional real space, the optimal transfer plan is a gradient of some convex function.
+In particular, in one dimension, the optimal transfer plan does not depend on the cost function if the cost function is convex.
+We also refer readers to related results about the optimal transfer plan in \cite{GM2000}, \cite{M95}, \cite{R97}.